 Water Level

-Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain winter pool (193 ft) from December 1 until mid-January, then it should rise to 198 ft by March 1.
+Water level 208.60 ft, rising 0.2 ft/day, 9.4 ft over rule curve Tuesday.
+With it rising now and rain predicted, expect it to continue rising this week.
+Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
+The water level is supposed to rise from 198 ft March 1 to summer pool (215 ft) by May 1.
 For water level information, call (662)226-5911 or check at Vicksburg District Daily River Bulletin for a table OR Yalobusha River @ Grenada Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on "24-hour change" numbers for a picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.

 Grenada Reservoir Special Regulations